Multi-Agent Training beyond Zero-Sum with Correlated Equilibrium Meta-Solvers: Joint PSRO

 \item[JPSRO(CE):] There is a BR for each possible recommendation a player can get, $\Pi_p^{t+1} = \Pi_p^{0:t} \cup \Pi_p^{t+1}$, where $\Pi_p^{t+1} = \{(\text{BR}^{t+1}_p(\pi^i_p))_{i=1..|\Pi_p^{0:t}|}\}$.

 Therefore the CE BR attempts to exploit each policy conditional ``slice''.
-In practice, we only calculate a BR for positive support policies (similar to Rectified Nash \cite{balduzzi2019_rectifiednash}.
+In practice, we only calculate a BR for positive support policies.
 Computing the $\argmax$ of the BRs can be achieved through RL or exactly traversing the game tree.
 Similarly each BR is responding to a weighted mixture of up to $\otimes{-p}|\Pi_p^t|$ joint opponent policies. \end{description}

 Notice that if the distribution is factorizable (like NE), then the CE BR is equal for all player policies, and furthermore is equal to the CCE BR, illuminating the connection to PSRO's BR operator.

 The best response is independent of the best responding player's policy.
 We can compute the $\argmax$ in a number of ways.
 Two common ways are exact best response, and reinforcement learning.